quicwg/base-drafts/draft-ietf-quic-qpack.md

 Base:

-: A reference point for relative indicies.
+: A reference point for relative indices.
 Dynamic references are made relative to a Base in header blocks.

 Insert Count: